ojhaprathmesh/Amazone_Clone_Website_Repo/README.md

 - **Language Selection Modal**: Allows users to choose from multiple languages, affecting the language of displayed text.
 - **Personal Details Modal**: Enables users to update and manage their personal details such as name, city, and pincode.
 - **Country Flag Display**: Shows the user's country flag based on their IP address.
+- **Smooth Scrolling**: Implemented using Lenis for a better user experience.
+- **Scroll Animations**: Utilizes AOS library to animate elements on scroll.

 ## Technologies